What are the best Thai sweets to try in Phuket?

-Thailand is known the world around for its amazing food, but it doesn’t stop here.
+Thailand is known worldwide for its amazing food, but it doesn’t stop here.
 There are also many Thai sweets and desserts to try during your stay in Phuket.
 Of course, everyone knows the delicious pancakes (or roti) and the mango sticky rice, but don’t stop your culinary exploration here: look around, and you will find amazing treats to make your holiday even sweeter!
-You don’t have to go very far to find them, there are plenty of sweets to enjoy at any night market and in the streets of Phuket Town, especially during the Sunday Street Market.
+You don’t have to go very far to find them; there are plenty of sweets to enjoy at any night market and in the streets of Phuket Town, especially during the Sunday Street Market.

 1. Banana Pancake

 Banana Pancake is just a generic name given to the most loved sweet treat in Phuket and around.
-In fact, we know it’s not a pancake, but a roti as the dough is not prepared the same way.
-But the name of pancake happened to stay so who cares?
-Those pancakes come in many ways: with condensed milk, Nutella, banana, chocolate, mango, peanut butter, pineapple.
+We know it’s not a pancake, but a roti, as the dough is not prepared the same way.
+But the name of pancake happened to stay, so who cares?
+Those pancakes come in many ways: with condensed milk, Nutella, banana, chocolate, mango, peanut butter, and pineapple.
 There seems to be no limit to their imagination!
 They are easy to find on the streets of any town in Phuket.

 2. Mango Sticky Rice

 Mango Sticky Rice is a very close tie with the banana pancake!
-We asked our readers several times, and both are a must-try treat in Thailand.
+We asked our readers several times; both are a must-try treat in Thailand.
 The dessert is surprisingly simple: a beautiful riped mango nicely peeled, some sticky rice covered with condensed milk and a sprinkle of sesame seeds.
-It’s that simple, but while the quality of the pancake doesn’t vary too much from a cart to the next, mango sticky rice depends on the restaurant and the season.
+It’s simple, but while the pancake quality doesn’t vary too much from one cart to the next, mango sticky rice depends on the restaurant and the season.
 Almost every Thai restaurant will have them on the menu.

 3. Coconut ice cream